NedAlex94/ha-mosquitto-mqtt/README.md

 # ha-mosquitto-mqtt
-Repo managing broker between IOT devices and my personal HA.
+Repo for creating a mosquitto-mqtt broker in a Proxmox LXC, which manager the communication between IOT devices and my personal HA.